lamdu/lamdu-calculus/ExceptionMonad.md

   #Success -> id
 ```

-This instantiates `err` to be the empty sum type (void), and is thus
+This instantiates `err` to be the empty variant type (Void), and is thus
 allowed to eliminate the #Error/#Success wrapper to yield an `a`.